Sustainability at SAU

-In the past three years, we've created pollinator gardens, renovated the Lewis Hall greenhouse, installed water bottle filling stations, and renovated and constructed energy-efficient buildings, including the Wellness and Recreation Center and McMullen Hall.
+In past years, we've created pollinator gardens, renovated the Lewis Hall greenhouse, installed water bottle filling stations, and renovated and constructed energy-efficient buildings, including the Wellness and Recreation Center and McMullen Hall.
 There are no trays in our cafeteria, and students take to-go meals in a returnable and reusable container.

 There are recycling bins in every residence hall and building.
 We recycle carpet when it is removed, and if we demolish or renovate a building, anything that can't be reused or repurposed is donated.
 For instance, before demolishing five nearby homes in 2017, we invited the nonprofit Gateway Redevelopment Group to salvage anything it wanted.
 The all-volunteer group removed trim, windows, kitchen cabinets, wood flooring, doorknobs, and more.
 Gateway then sold what it salvaged, using the money to restore abandoned homes in the Hamburg Historic District, just south of campus.

 We've found new ways to conserve resources.
 Storm runoff is now stored within 19 underground retention tanks around campus that, at surface level, are masked as aesthetic rock gardens.
 During the summer, groundskeepers pull as much as 1,500 gallons weekly from the tanks to water flower beds and plantings.

 Other efforts on campus, while basic, have cumulative effects, saving St. Ambrose thousands of dollars annually: low-flow showerheads in residence halls, low-energy light bulbs replacing regular bulbs, and energy management systems on many facilities' heating and air-conditioning units.